Bedok Reservoir Park dotted with termite mounds - once a sand quarry

 One of the 17 fresh-water reservoirs in Singapore, Bedok Reservoir was a former sand quarry that collects rainwater runoff from the eastern part of Singapore.
-The reservoir and surrounding area have been turned into a recreational park where other than admiring the views from the boardwalk or floating deck, you can also fish, do kayaking or simply enjoy the walk around the reservoir, admire ants' hills, Tiger Orchids, the largest orchid in the world and appreciate the reunification of Germany with a segment of a Berlin walls right here in the park.
+The reservoir and surrounding area have been turned into a recreational park where other than admiring the views from the boardwalk or floating deck, you can also fish, do kayaking, even dragonboating, or simply enjoy the scenic walk around the reservoir, admire termite mounds or Tiger Orchids, the largest orchid in the world and appreciate the reunification of Germany with segments of Berlin walls right here in the park.
+There are floating decks at the reservoir complete with benches, if all you want to do is to soak in the views.
+The views are quite stunning especially closer to sunset.

 Bedok Reservoir and boardwalk

-outdoor fitness corner and playground are standard features that can be found at almost all parks in Singapore so that the whole family can enjoy an outing in the park together.
+There is an outdoor fitness station and a playground.
+There are two playground spreadout across the park.
+The outdoor fitness corner and playground are standard features that can be found at almost all parks in Singapore so that the whole family can enjoy an outing in the park together.
+And for seaports enthusiasts there is a kayaking rental station at the watersports centre, Passionwave.

 The most interesting feature of the park is probably a segment of the Berlin Wall painted in black which was installed in 2010 at Bedok Reservoir Park on the 20th anniversary of the fall of Berlin Wall.
 The Berlin Wall that divided East Germany from West Germany fall on 9 November 1989 and the German reunification happened in October 2010.